-Easy and quick, this sautéed asparagus recipe is a fast and delicious way to get a healthy and flavorful veggie side on the table in no time!
+Easy and quick, this sautéed asparagus recipe is done in just 7 minutes (start to finish!) and a delicious way to get a healthy and flavorful veggie side on the table in no time!

 Veggie sides are a dinner table essential, but you don’t have to be limited to steamed vegetables or green salads!
 And they should be as delicious as they are healthy!